 Lenin in London

 In 1908 he worked for two months in the library of the British Museum to prepare one of his most important books.
 This was his last visit to London.
-In a book about Lenin, his wife, Nadezhda Konstantinovna Krupskaya, told of Lenin’s life in London, of his interest in the life of the working people there.
-When Lenin saw how different were the London of the rich and the London of the poor, he said that London had two different worlds, the world of the rich and the world of the poor workers.
+In a book about Lenin, his wife Nadezhda Konstantinovna Krupskaya told about Lenin’s life in London, his interest in the life of the working people there.
+When Lenin saw how different the London of the rich and the London of the poor were, he said that London had two different worlds, the world of the rich and the world of the poor workers.

-Not far from the offices of the Communist newspaper, the Morning Star, in London is the building, in which Lenin worked on the Iskra in 1902 and 1903.
+Not far from the offices of the Communist newspaper the Morning Star in London there is the building, in which Lenin worked on the Iskra in 1902 and 1903.
 This house is now Marx House, a memorial to Marx and Lenin.

 Assassination attempts on Lenin’s life

 On January 14 (January 1, old style), 1918 there was the first assassination attempt on Lenin’s life.
 Lenin, his sister and a friend of Lenin, the Swiss figure of the international communist movement and the socialist Friedrich Platt were in the car which was fired on by unknown.
 Platt was wounded.
 Only after several years Prince Ivan Shakhovskoy took responsibility for the assassination attempt, he gave half a million rubles for this purpose.

 About the second planned attempt it became known when a soldier who introduced himself as a Knight of St. George Spiridonov came to Bonch-Bruevich.
 The soldier said that he was offered 20 thousand rubles in gold to hunt down and, if possible, kill the head of the Soviet government.
 It was found out that it was the Union of Knights of St. George in Petrograd who wanted to see the leader dead.
 On January 22, 1918 security officers raided on the organizers.
 Participants were taken red-handed: there were rifles, revolvers, hand bombs in the apartment.